brimdata/zed/docs/language/conventions.md

 * _number_ - either float or int

-Note that there is no "any" type in Zed as all super-structured data is comprehensively type; "any" here simply refers to a value that is allowed to take on any Zed type.
+Note that there is no "any" type in Zed as all super-structured data is comprehensively typed; "any" here simply refers to a value that is allowed to take on any Zed type.